Dashboard design is hard.

 Yes, and here’s why.
 It helps get over that huge hurdle of what to do when faced with a blank sheet.
 It gets you started.

 I find that creating the dashboard header, even going so far as formatting it to look professional, is the tipping point I need, the catalyst, for getting the design going.

 Here are the steps I took to create this header for my Facebook dashboard design:

 - Add Facebook blue background color (custom hex color #3c5a99) to row 3 and column B, then make them both narrow to create a border effect.

 - Make column A narrow to leave some whitespace at the side

 - Merge cells

-D2:D4and add the Facebook logo (Google image search > Tools > Usage rights > Labeled for reuse).
+D2:D4(How to merge cells in Google Sheets) and add the Facebook logo (Google image search > Tools > Usage rights > Labeled for reuse).
 Use this formula to then add an image: